**All parents must read**

 Tuition and Fees

-When enrolling in a class, you agree to pay tuition for the entire academic year, regardless of whether you choose to make a one time payment for the entire year (receive 10% discount), pay per session, or using monthly installments.
+When enrolling in a class, you agree to pay tuition for the entire academic year, regardless of whether you choose to make a one time payment for the entire year (receive 10% discount), or pay per session.

 Pre-Ballet and Ballet 1 families agree to pay for full session upon registration.